Is your faith community interested in affordable housing in your community? Faith communities are perfectly poised to take on this work!

-Built into the meaning of a church is the call to do justice and love kindness.
-Churches are supposed to care particularly for those who have been wronged by the world, or left out.
+Built into the meaning of most faiths is the call to do justice and love kindness.
+Faith communities care about helping others, particularly those who have been wronged by the world or left out.

 Supportive Housing only works in compassionate communities.
-Local support for new affordable housing of any sort is frequently hard to come by, due to the NIMBY reality.
-But a church is a YIMBY community.
-Yes in my backyard!
-This housing is born from a community of loving, caring people, who want so badly for it to happen that they’ve said, ‘build it at my church!’
+Local support for new affordable housing of any sort is frequently hard to come by.
+“Not in my backyard!” is a too-frequent refrain, but a faith community says, “Yes, in my backyard!”
+Faith community housing is born from a community of loving, caring people, who want so badly for it to happen that they’ve said, “Build it at my church/synagogue/mosque!”

 For youth or other special needs populations who have lived their lives “in the system,” it is particularly important to have positive experiences with people “beyond the system.”
 Congregations are full of loving people beyond the system.

-7) Churches with Housing On Their Property Will Provide Ongoing Support.
+Churches with Housing On Their Property Will Provide Ongoing Support.
 Sometimes new construction and a ‘new thing’ garner attention that then dissipates when the work is finished.
-The church can’t “forget about” residents who move in—they are literally right here!
-There will be endless mentoring and friendship possibilities right here, and links to the wider community and beyond.
+A faith community can’t “forget about” residents who move in—they are literally right here!
+There will be endless mentoring and friendship possibilities, including links to the wider community and beyond.

-8) In terms of local politics, Churches Have Political Clout, if they want it.
-Churches and communities of faith are the essential institutions (outside of schools) that represent the pulse of a town or borough.
-A church can sway a zoning board, a planning board and public opinion.
+Faith Communities Have Local Political Clout, if they want it.
+Communities of faith are the essential institutions (outside of schools) that represent the pulse of a town or borough.
+A faith community can sway a zoning board, a planning board, and public opinion.

-Before even leaving the church campus, residents of Irayna Court live in an exciting place.
-27 different programs happen in the building each week, nearing 2000 people.
-When you live here you feel like you are part of a bustling loving community.
-Built into the foundation of Irayna Court are opportunities to give and receive love, i.e. you can attend support groups or volunteer in the Thrift Shop.
+For example, residents of Irayna Court live in an exciting place.
+40 different programs happen in the RCHP building each week, serving 3500 people.
+To live here feels like being part of a bustling, loving community.
+Built into the foundation of Irayna Court are opportunities to give and receive love, including attending support groups, volunteering with various groups, and joining social activities.

-Lots of churches are located in city centers.
-Highland Park is wonderful because of its people, its diversity, its layout, its lighting, its accessibility, its public transportation, its proximity to institutions of higher education, its downtown.
-All the things that make a town desirable for anyone else are reasons why it will be desirable for the residents of the supportive affordable housing.
+Many faith communities are located in city centers.
+All the things that make a town desirable for anyone else are reasons why it would be desirable for the residents of supportive affordable housing.